 Frequency of meetings – as part of a Local Governing Body Meeting

-PROVISION () (Curriculum, Quality of Teaching, Learning and Assessment, EYFS, Inclusion and Safeguarding)
+PROVISION (as part of the LGB Terms of reference) (Curriculum, Quality of Teaching, Learning and Assessment, EYFS, Inclusion and Safeguarding)

-This element of the meeting will have assigned appropriate members of the SLT to advise it on aspects of its remit.
+This element of the LGB meeting will have assigned appropriate members of the SLT to advise it on aspects of its remit.
 Other members of staff responsible for specific areas may be asked to attend meetings to discuss with, report to or advise the committee on issues pertinent to their roles within the school.
 Staff attendees will not have voting rights.

 Remit: To ratify the annual evaluation of the Quality of Teaching, Curriculum and use of Assessment.
 To ensure that the school provides a broad and balanced curriculum that meets the needs of all students and enables them to achieve their full educational potential by:

-Monitoring school processes for improving the quality of teaching across school at each Key Stage including EYFS.
+Monitoring school processes for improving the quality of teaching across their school at each Key Stage including EYFS.

 Monitoring the outcomes of programmes designed to maximise the effectiveness of curriculum leaders